ska-sa/spead2/doc/py-send.rst

 The classes exist in the :py:mod:`spead2.send.asyncio` modules, and mostly implement the same constructors as the synchronous classes.
-They implement the following abstract interface (the class does not actually exist):
+They implement the following interface (the class exists at a type annotation, but does not currently exist at runtime):

-.. class:: spead2.send.asyncio.AbstractStream()
+.. class:: spead2.send.asyncio.AsyncStream()

    .. py:method:: async_send_heap(heap, cnt=-1, substream_index=0)